Denis060/house-price-prediction/README.md

 # House Price Prediction Using Regression and Random Forest Models

 ## Project Overview
 This project aims to predict house prices using a variety of property features, such as square footage, number of bathrooms, bedrooms, and the year the house was built.
-Three different models—Linear Regression, Random Forest, and Decision Tree—were evaluated to determine which one best captures the factors influencing house prices.
+Three different models—Linear Regression, Random Forest, and Decision Trees were evaluated to determine which one best captures the factors influencing house prices.
 ## Files Included
 - `house_price_prediction.py`: The main script for data cleaning, analysis, and model training.
 - `data_assignment2.csv`: The dataset used in the analysis.